kwabenadarkwa/Agean/README.md

 _Current Point_(Saturday, July 19th 2025)

 - The student tier that I have on Microsoft Azure has ended because I have overused my quota.
 I am going to have to pay for the premium version of deepseek.
+- I've been able to add the LLM to the pipeline and now I'm paying some money to use deepseek.

+*Next Points*(Sunday, July 20th 2025)
+- Fix the issues that are occurring with the metrics feature
+- include tracking of the metrics per event in the pipeline

+_Current Point_(Sunday, July 20th 2025)
+- fixed the metrics issues so now the metrics show and you get a json file with them.
+- they show how long each event takes in the pipeline but there's the problem with the batch pipeline not being tracked properly

+_Next Points_(Monday, July 21st 2025)
+- do research on the bounding box detection
+- figure out how to use it based on the literature

+_Current Point_(Monday, July 20th 2025)
+- Read through PSC2CODE code and find where they're doing the bounding box detection
+- After that, use the code and the data they have to train a model that you can use

+_Current Point_(Monday, July 28th 2025)
+- I've started encoding the data into the json file and I've done just one.
+- I have 19 more to go.
+- it's taking more time than I thought it would take

+_Current Point_(Tuesday, July 20th 2025)
+- continue the encoding and try and finish it